benwiley4000/car-configurator/README.md

 - Replace undocumented ftl API usage with something else
 - Maybe repetitive routines?
 - Make sure clients show up with avatars and colors
+- Maybe make it possible to pass a set of scene changes along with createSession, or to precreate entities on the backend with preset entity visible states

 ## Other stuff
 - Maybe make react component for client list and embed it?